coq/stdlib-test/doc/sphinx/addendum/ring.rst

 ``Field_theory.field_theory`` and ``Field_theory.semi_field_theory``)
 satisfies the field axioms.
 Semi-fields (fields without + inverse) are also supported.
-The equality can be either Leibniz equality, or any relation declared as a setoid (see :ref:`tactics-enabled-on-user-provided-relations`).
+The equality can be either Leibniz equality, or any relation declared as a setoid.
 The definition of fields and semifields is:

 .. coqdoc::